tidev/pulsar-titanium/README.md

 While this is not in the public Atom package library you need to manually install it.

-1. Clone or download the project
+1. Clone or download the project and run from the project directory:

-2. Run npm install in the project folder
+`npm install`

 3. Copy or symlink the project directory into your Atom packagaes directory.
 For example:

 `ln -s /path/to/the/plugin ~/.atom/packages`

-3. Relaunch Atom
+4. Relaunch Atom

 ### Credits